lingeringsocket/shlurd/docs/readme.md

 A movie's actor must be a performer.
 A movie's star is a kind of actor.
 A movie's star must be a celebrity.
-// FIXME we should preserve refined role on edge association A movie's extra is a kind of actor.
+A movie's extra is a kind of actor.
 Thor is a movie.
 Hemsworth is a celebrity.